PatrickJHess/Volume-Three-Chapter-One/Chapter_Highlights.md

 **Interacting with Jupyter Notebooks**

-The Jupyter notebook *Chapter One Notebook Of Basic Concepts Of Fixed Income* can be viewed just as you are viewing this page, *Basic Bond Concepts and the Term Structure of Interest Rates*.
+The Jupyter notebook *Chapter One Notebook Of Basic Concepts Of Fixed Income* can be viewed just as you are viewing this page.
 The notebook, however, offers deeper interactive capabilities.
 When you navigate to *Chapter One Notebook Of Basic Concepts Of Fixed Income* the upper-right corner of the viewing area shows icons for launching and downloading the notebook.
 Downloading needs no elaboration.
 The launch icon offers three options:

 * **Binder:**
     * Launches in a new browser tab, typically within a minute.